 On this website, I make regular comments about ‘how would you like it to be different….?’
 This is particularly important attitude in the face of small defeats.
-When I step outside my Window of Tolerance (WoT), it is only too easy to adopt an extreme response such as catastrophising, rather than Think, Judge and Act.
+When I step outside my Window of Tolerance (WoT), it is only to lose confidence and over-react to unanticipated events, This can prompt me to adopt an extreme response such as catastrophising, rather than Think, Judge and Act.

 Print off this picture, right at the bottom of this page.
 It can represent your face.